mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-subfile.md

 ---
-title: Expo Client Subfile
+title: "QSYS Expo Client Subfile Techniques"
-description: Gain insights into the Expo Client Subfile system with this detailed guide.
-Learn how subfiles are utilized within the Expo Client to organize and manage project assets and configurations efficiently.
-This resource is essential for developers looking to optimize their Expo project structure and streamline their development workflow.
+description: "Master subfile handling in QSYS Expo clients.
+This guide provides essential techniques for efficient subfile management and usage."
 ---

 DdsSubfileControl record is a bit more complex than a regular DdsRecord as explained in topic [Expo Client Library](/concepts/user-interface/qsys-expo-client-library.html).